epics-motor/motorPhytron/phytronApp/src/README.txt

 ********************************************************************************
-WARNING: For every axis, the user must specify it's address (ADDR macro) in the motor.substitutions file for Phytron_motor.db and PhytronI1AM01.db files.
+WARNING: For every axis, the user must specify it's address (ADDR macro) in the motor.substitutions file for the database files.
 The address is composed of the I1AM01 module index and the axis index.
 If, for example, the startup script configures the following axis:

 drvAsynIPPortConfigure("testRemote","10.5.1.181:22222",0,0,1)
 phytronCreateController ("phyMotionPort", "testRemote", 100, 100, 1000)